 Who is Simona Halep’s agent?

-Halep’s career has been managed by Virginia Ruzici since 2008.
+Halep’s career was managed by Virginia Ruzici since 2008 until 2022.
 She became the first Grand Slam champion from Romania at the 1978 French Open.
 She also won the women’s doubles tournament at Roland-Garros that same year, partnering up with none other than Mima Jausovec… the very player she beat in the singles’ final!
 Ruzici, who won 12 titles in her career, was ranked 8th at her best, in May 1979.

 Who is Ion Tiriac, her mentor?